oopsmonk/documentation/client-libraries/0.1/how-to-guides/python/listen-for-transactions.md

 Click the green button to run the sample code in this guide and see the results in the window.

 :::info:
-It may take a minute or two to receive data from the node.
+It may take a minute or two to receive data from the IOTA node.
 :::

 <iframe height="600px" width="100%" src="https://repl.it/@jake91/ZMQ-example-Python?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>